Privacy Features in Google Analytics 4 Properties

 You can control this permission on a region-by-region basis.
 By "region" in this instance, Google generally refers to setting country-level permissions; for the United States, you also can toggle ad personalization settings by state.

-Put another way, both UA and GA4 offer the features you need to remain compliant with privacy and cookie legislation on a region-by-region basis.
+Put another way, GA4 offers the features you need to remain compliant with privacy and cookie legislation on a region-by-region basis.

 Data Deletion Requests